kakeetopius/CredMan/README.md

 # 🔐 CredMan

 CredMan is a lightweight credential manager that can be used to store securely and retrieve user secrets like login credentials and api keys locally.
-It securely stores the secrets using an SQLCipher-encrypted SQLite database.
+It securely stores the secrets using a special cryptographic build of SQLite database - [!https://www.zetetic.net/sqlcipher/design/]SQLCipher.

 ---